soleverlee/Blog/new/source/_posts/it/c/visual_studio_code_cpp_ide.md

 to run other commands, you could just press F1 and guess, for example, to format the code, just search "format" and then you got a choice.

+# Update: How to setup eclipse CDT in MacOX

+Recently I tried to use eclipse-cdt with cmake build system, there are a few tips:

+* Need to install `cmake` and `ninjia`
+* Need to start eclipse from command line, this is a [bug](https://www.wfbsoftware.de/2019/01/12/eclipse-cdt-c-cmake-on-mac/)

+In order to debug, basiclly eclipse only supports gdb, which is has been replaced with lldb in MacOS, so a few setps needed to make it working:

+* install gdb via mac ports, `sudo port install gdb`
+* after installed, it's located in `/opt/local/bin/ggdb`
+* create an alias for gdb in your bash profile(eg. `~/.zshrc`), `alias gdb=ggdb`
+* codesign for gdb, following [How to setup gdb and Eclipse to debug C++ files on macOS Mojave](https://www.thomasvitale.com/how-to-setup-gdb-and-eclipse-to-debug-c-files-on-macos-sierra/)
+* create gdb init file: `echo "set startup-with-shell off" > ~/gdbinit`
+* need to start eclipse from terminal, otherwise it will not recongnize gdb

 Reference:

 * [Developing C++ with Visual Studio Code](https://dev.to/acharluk/developing-c-with-visual-studio-code-4pb9)